 Complications of Squirrel Care

-Some people aren’t prepared for squirrel owning for a variety of factors.
+Some people aren’t prepared for squirrel owning for various reasons.
 Either this is an abandoned infant situation or an impulse buy.
 Regardless of the reason behind the hardship, you might find yourself in over your head.

-Squirrels might surprise you with how much attention they need.
-Not only do you have to let them out for daily exercise faithfully, you also have to make sure they are clean, fed, and cared for.
+For example, squirrels might surprise you with how much attention they need.
+Not only do you have to let them out for daily exercise faithfully, but you also have to make sure they are clean, fed, and cared for.

-Vetting can get pricey, too, since exotic vets are rarer and have high rates and fees.
-Sometimes people find themselves unaware of how to continue care and surrender the animal.
+Vetting can get pricey too, since exotic vets are rare and have high rates and fees.
+Sometimes people find themselves unaware of how to continue care and will surrender the animal.

 Injured or Wounded Squirrels

 If you found a litter or singular baby squirrel that was abandoned or injured, they might not be able to go back to the wild.
-Even if your initial plan was to nurse the baby back to health and release, it’s not always an option.
+Even if your initial plan was to nurse the baby back to health and release it, that’s not always an option.

-In this case, you should always contact a wildlife rescue or rehabilitation center for further guidance or advice.
+In this situation, you should always contact a wildlife rescue or rehabilitation center for further guidance or advice.

 Where Can I Get a Baby Squirrel?

-Baby Squirrel Price—some baby squirrels will be free since you might find an abandoned infant.
+Some baby squirrels will be free, since you might find an abandoned infant.
 But others will cost you.
-A squirrel from a licensed breeder costs about $200 to $600, but they can be upward of $1,000 depending on rarity.
+A squirrel from a licensed breeder costs about $200 to $600, but they can be upward of $1,000, depending on rarity.

 What Kind of Home Does My Baby Squirrel Need?